-Oklahoma native Brett Robinson brings more than 26 years of political expertise in lobbying, legal advocacy, fundraising, campaigns, government affairs management, and grassroots initiatives to McSpadden Milner Robinson.
-His ability to transform clients into robust, powerful advocacy organizations with the ability to achieve long-term, sustainable legislative and executive brand success is afforded through a fusion of sound education and real-world experiences and successes.
+Oklahoma native Brett Robinson brings more than 26 years of political expertise in lobbying, law, fundraising, campaigns, government affairs management, and grassroots initiatives to McSpadden Milner Robinson.
+His ability to transform clients into robust, powerful advocacy organizations who achieve long-term, sustainable legislative and executive brand success is afforded through a fusion of sound education and real-world experiences and successes.
 Most recently, he shepherded the most sweeping alcohol reform legislation since Oklahoma repealed prohibition in 1959.

 In 2001, Robinson founded Capitol City Associates, Inc., where he advocated on behalf of major corporations and trade associations in commercial banking, distribution, midstream marketing, tobacco and e-cigarette manufacturing, mining, education management, transportation infrastructure, public utility power transmission, insurance, law, municipal finance, public safety, consumer credit, mortgage lending, and real estate.